ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-rollup.md

 - Rollup contracts
 - Contracts handling <a data-quicklook-from="fraud-proof">fraud proofs</a>

-They are the backbone of the Arbitrum Nitro stack, ensuring its robust and efficient operation.
-You can explore these contracts in detail in the [nitro-contracts GitHub repository](https://github.com/OffchainLabs/nitro-contracts).
+These contracts are the backbone of the Arbitrum <a data-quicklook-from="arbitrum-nitro">Nitro stack</a>, ensuring its robust and efficient operation.
+You can explore these contracts in detail in the [nitro-contracts](https://github.com/OffchainLabs/nitro-contracts) GitHub repository.

 Beyond the deployment stage, the Orbit SDK also takes charge of the necessary initializations and configurations.
 This means that once the core contracts have been successfully deployed, the SDK facilitates their setup and fine-tuning, ensuring that your Orbit chain is up and running and optimized for performance and functionality.